pytest-dev/pytest-order/README.md

 [pytest-ordering](https://github.com/ftobia/pytest-ordering) that provides
 additional features like ordering relative to other tests.

-`pytest-order` works with Python 3.6 - 3.9, with pytest
+`pytest-order` works with Python 3.6 - 3.10, with pytest
+versions >= 5.0.0 for all versions except Python 3.10, and for pytest >=
-versions >= 5.0.0, and runs on Linux, macOS and Windows.
+6.2.4 for Python 3.10. `pytest-order` runs on Linux, macOS and Windows.

 Documentation
 -------------